MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/fetch-resources.md

 powershell.exe -ExecutionPolicy Bypass
 ```

-When the PowerShell script successfully runs, it will start a browser session where you enter your Microsoft account (MSA) credetials that has access to your OneDrive files.
-After consenting, the browser's address bar will contain the grant code (see ?code={copy this code}).
+When the PowerShell script successfully runs, it starts a browser session where you enter your Microsoft account (MSA) credetials (the credentials must have access to your OneDrive files).
+After consenting, the browser's address bar contains the grant code (see ?code={copy this code}).

 ```
 https://login.live.com/oauth20_desktop.srf?code=M7ab570e5-a1c0-32e5-a946-e4490c822954&lc=1033
 ```

-Copy the code (M7ab570e5-a1c0-32e5-a946-e4490c822954) and enter it in the PowerShell window at the prompt.
+Copy the grant code (M7ab570e5-a1c0-32e5-a946-e4490c822954) and enter it in the PowerShell window at the prompt.
 The PowerShell script then returns a refresh token.
 Use the refresh token in your script to get the access token.
 You should treat the refresh token like you would a password; if someone gets hold of it, they have access to your OneDrive data.

 The refresh token is long lived but it can become invalid.
 If you receive an invalid_grant error, your refresh token is no longer valid and you'll need to run the PowerShell script again to get consent and a new refresh token.